When Should I Eat Fermented Food?}

 "When is the best time to eat sauerkraut for gut health?" (or pickles, or kimchi).

-And, "How often should you eat fermented foods?"
+And "How often should you eat fermented foods for gut health?"

 In this article we'll answer these questions, giving you the when, the how and also the why.

-Let's get started first by covering the two basic principals for eating these live culture, raw, probiotic foods for a healthy gut.
+Let's get started first by covering the two basic principles for eating these live culture, raw, probiotic foods for a healthy gut.

 best time to eat sauerkraut - Stay Consistent